 Each studio (whether it be a recording studio, a filmmaking studio, or a radio studio) stands apart from other studios based on the equipment that it holds.

-Choosing the best equipment for your studio room requires you to understand the type of sound you aim to produce, and the same thing also applies to choosing a studio monitor.
+Choosing the best equipment for your studio room requires you to understand the type of music production style you want, and the same thing also applies to choosing a studio monitor.